pendashteh/landrop/README.md

 ```
 landrop init my-govcms

+# modify the generated drop.yml to specify Drupal core version and distribution of choice

 landrop launch
 ```
 This will download, install and launch a GovCMS instance!

 # Install
 You need to have `lando` installed.
-That's pretty much it.
+You need to have `drush` installed (@todo use the one provided with `lando` instead)

 # Configuration
-You can change the Drupal core version and distribution in `example-drop.yml`
+Modify `drop.yml` to specify Drupal core version and distribution of choice.

-# TODO
-Allow configuration without needing to modify the landrop repository.
+Default is set to GovCMS (on Drupal7)